mirego/elixir-boilerplate/BOILERPLATE_README.md

 ### Database

-To avoid running PostgreSQL locally on your machine, a `docker-compose.yml` file is included to be able start a PostgreSQL server in a Docker container with `make services-start`.
+To avoid running PostgreSQL locally on your machine, a `docker-compose.yml` file is included to be able start a PostgreSQL server in a Docker container with `docker-compose up postgresql`.

 ### Tests